 4. Overall Excellence in Combined P. E. or G. Access: Awarded to an organization that is responsible for any combination of Public, Educational, and Governmental access channels and resources (PE/PG/EG/PEG).
 The entry should include programming examples from all the channel types managed by this organization.

 The Standard Categories awards recognize producers for their program efforts in a concentrated area/topic.
-There are 30+ categories that make up the Standard Categories.
 Entries submitted for the standard categories are typically 8 minutes long, unless noted otherwise.

 Standard Categories Producer Divisions

 1. Access Center Professional – Programs created by employees of community media or access centers.

 2. Independent Producer – Programs created by producers independent of community media or access centers (no compensation).

 3. Student Division – Programs created by current students enrolled in primary, secondary or undergraduate schools.
 Non-students may supervise the production, but the overall direction, control of the production and all technical tasks (camera, directing, editing, sound, etc.) must be performed by the youth involved.

 4. Community Radio -Programs created by community radio stations.

 One program may be entered in different categories.
 The same program may NOT be entered in more than one producer division.

 Example: you may enter one program as an independent producer in both the Animation category and the Audio Programming category.

 You may NOT enter one program as a student in the Animation category and then enter the same program as an Independent Producer in the Audio Programming category.